Resourcing

 There is a range of ways you can reduce the number of unplanned absences:

-- Actively monitor metrics such as utilization rates to prevent overwork and burnout.
+• Actively monitor utilization targets and thresholds in your resource management tool to prevent overwork and burnout.

 Employee engagement is a key aspect in the battle against unplanned absences.